nrfconnect/sdk-nrfxlib/softdevice_controller/doc/bluetooth_coex_example_diagrams.rst

 Scanning
 --------

-When in scanning/initiating state, a request for radio activity to PTA can be configured to begin in the following cases:

-* When the access address of an advertising packet has been received.
+When in scanning/initiating state, a request for radio activity to PTA begins when the access address of an advertising packet has been received.
 Examples of this configuration are depicted in the following figures *Legacy active scanning, request on access address match* and *Extended active scanning, request on access address match*.
 The timing interval t\ :sub:`aa`\  represents the time needed to perform the access address match.
-* Before the transmission of a scan or connect request.
-  An example of this configuration is depicted in the *Legacy active scanning, request before transmission* figure.

-Both configurations presume that the :ref:`softdevice_controller` is using the radio for reception before submitting a request and without informing PTA.
-In both cases, any subsequent radio activity triggered by the reception of an advertising indication, such as the transmission of a scan request and the reception of a scan response, is part of the same request.
+Any subsequent radio activity triggered by the reception of an advertising indication, such as the transmission of a scan request and the reception of a scan response, is part of the same request.

 .. figure:: pic/cx_3w_example_legacy_active_scan_on_aa.svg
    :alt: Legacy active scanning, request on access address match